Jaded (Aerosmith song)

+Aerosmith were inducted into the Rock and Roll Hall of Fame in March 2001, when "Jaded" was still climbing the Billboard Hot 100.
+Aerosmith are the only band to have been inducted into the Hall of Fame whilst having a single active on the charts.
+In 2002, "Jaded" was nominated for a Grammy Award for Best Rock Performance by a Duo or Group with Vocal at the 44th Annual Grammy Awards.

 Lyrics and music

-Tyler was inspired to write the song based on missing much of his daughter Liv Tyler's childhood while being on the road with his band.
+Steven Tyler was inspired to write "Jaded" based on missing much of his daughter Liv Tyler's childhood while being on the road with his band.
 The song's lyrics are about a girl who is "jaded", and how the relationship the narrator has with the girl is sometimes "complicated", but asserts that "I'm the one that jaded you."
 Tyler stated that "When I hit on the melody for 'Jaded,' it was so phenomenal that for a while I was scared to do anything more with it.
 I didn't even tell the band."

 Cover artwork

-The single's artwork was somewhat controversial, featuring a naked woman holding an apple on the cover.
+The single's artwork was somewhat controversial, featuring a nude female holding an apple on the cover.
 The model in the artwork is Nicole West.

 Music video

 The video for "Jaded" features Aerosmith performing in the lobby of the Los Angeles Theater, and clips of a "jaded" girl (actress Mila Kunis).
 The song tells a story of a girl who has lost the ability to feel due to losing touch with reality.

 The Los Angeles Theater is a movie palace in downtown Los Angeles and is extravagantly designed in the French Rococo style.
 The video also features the ballroom/lounge, the landing on the way to the ballroom, auditorium, and the mezzanine hallway.
 The hallway shot uses either a mirror, or special effects, to multiply the doors and make the hallway seem endless.

 There are two versions of the video, much of the footage is the same, though used in slightly different places, and some shots have alternate angles.
 In the first version, the opening shot features a quick zoom on the stage, Steven Tyler blows into the camera, and he is shown when the music starts in the forest interlude.
 In the second version, the opening shot features a slow zoom on the stage, a horse statue blows into the camera, and Tyler is not shown when the music starts in the forest interlude.

 The video premiered on MTV on February 13, 2001, and was directed by Francis Lawrence.
 The video was awarded Best Hard Rock Clip of the Year at the Billboard Music Video Awards, and Video of the Year at the Boston Music Awards.